yfngary/asylum-rg-fe-starter/tickets/thirdTicket.md

 Widely-used applications use robust APIs to get data.
 It is your job to integrate the provided API into this application and ensure everything works properly after integration.

+> API LINK:

+Endpoints:

+- Fiscal Year Data: `/fiscalYear`
+- Citizenship Data: `/citizenship`

+If you look at `src/data/text_data.json`, there are 2 JSON blobs, 1 for fiscal year data and the other for citizenship data.
+Make sure to use the correct data for each data viz.

 You must:

 1. Ensure everything is working properly after the API integration.
 Components should render correctly and show the data the same way they did before.